 Addiction Treatment and Hope – New Roots, New Shoots

 Frontiers in Psychiatry’s “Addiction and Choice: Theory and New Data” also has new scientific methods to measure the previously harmful, reluctant or random, and even self-sabotaging behaviors in addiction cycles.
-While childhood trauma, environment, mental health, co-morbidity of other health issues and genetic predisposition to enhanced or depleted reward mechanisms in dopamine release all invariably play an influential part, the causes and roots that lie in the human condition expressed above can now be, according to Frontiers, scientifically measured.
+While childhood trauma, environment, mental health, co-morbidity of other health issues, and genetic predisposition to enhanced or depleted reward mechanisms in dopamine release all invariably play an influential part, the causes and roots that lie in the human condition expressed above can now be, according to Frontiers, scientifically measured.

 Previously thought of as chaotic variables that contradicted our understanding of addiction, we can now combine this new knowledge and the wider accountability of society with tried and tested assessment and treatment options for those with addictive personalities.
-This continued work and greater understanding will, one day, ensure lifelong sobriety for all those who seek it.
+This continued work and greater understanding will, one day, may ensure lifelong sobriety for all those who seek it.